 Other times, your self-inquiry can reveal powerful insights that you need to respond to.
 For example, having identified negative patterns and their origin, you can then work on transforming them positively and integrating them into your personality for greater self-development, authenticity, and wellbeing.
 To learn more about this process, check out How to Release Negative Patterns Effectively.

-Whatever the case, a commitment to ground the truth and wisdom you have realised in self-inquiry is an exciting responsibility for you to fulfil with practical, light-filled action.
+Whatever the case, a commitment to embody the truth and wisdom you have realised in self-inquiry is an exciting responsibility for you to fulfil with practical, light-filled action.
 It is ultimately why you are here.